-What is the sport hobby?

-What is the sport or hobby?
+What is the sport or

+hobby?

-Who are the leaders in this field?
+Who are the

+leaders in this field?

-What is the history of the sport/hobby?
+What is the

+history of the sport/hobby?

+3port/11000y:

-What are the rules of the sport/hobby?
+What are the

+rules of the

+sport/hobby?

+How popular

-How popular is it?
+is it?

-Where is it played?
+Where is it

-Pescriptive Language
+Descriptive Language